 Captain Witko, who has completed three tours of Afghanistan, said his army training had equipped him to "carrying heavy weights and running with weights".

 "I thought I'd be quite well-suited to wife carrying but unfortunately I don't have my own wife," he said.

-"So I borrowed my good friend's wife for the UK Championships but she's got a young child now so I had to start looking for another one."'A wife backpack'
+"So I borrowed my good friend's wife for the UK Championships but she's got a young child now so I had to start looking for another one."